Multiple small quakes, including one measuring 4.0, rattle Salton Sea area

 The quake measuring 4.0 hit at 1:59 p.m. at the southeast edge of the Salton Sea, near Niland.

-The USGS observed at least a half-dozen smaller quakes in the area, including at least two measuring 3.3.
+The USGS observed at least a dozen smaller quakes in the area, including at least two measuring 3.3.

 The area is prone to earthquakes and less than a month ago experienced a swarm of hundreds of quakes over a period of days.